 Newquay Harbour is the centrepiece of town life.
-The Quay was applied for in the 15th century and appeared in the 17th century.
-Quay is another word for harbour, so it quite literally means ‘New Harbour’.
+The Quay was applied for in the 15th century and built in the 17th century.
+Quay is another word for harbour, so the name of the town literally means ‘New Harbour’.

 Stroll along Fistral Beach

 Fistral Beach is possibly the most famous beach in Newquay, located around a half-hour walk from the town centre. ou can reach it by walking through the town or venturing over the cliffs on the South West Coast Path.

 Fistral Beach is a famous surfing destination, with huge breaks.
 However, the large expanse of sand and dramatic crashing waves are a spectacle for anyone, surfer or non-surfer.

 The South West Coast Path passes through the back of the dunes above the beach, so you could walk through these and enjoy views of the beach, or simply spend some time relaxing on the sands.

 The Headland Hotel overlooks Fistral Beach, and there are other refreshment opportunities at the town end, including a Rick Stein’s fish and chip restaurant.